pdepend/pdepend/src/site/rst/documentation/software-metrics/parts/weighted-method-count.rst

 PHP_Depend uses the sum of `Cyclomatic Complexity Numbers`__ of all methods and constructors declared in a class to calculate the WMC metric.
-A lower WMC usually indicates to a class with bettwer abstraction and polymorphism.
+A lower WMC usually indicates to a class with better abstraction and polymorphism.
 While a class with a high complexity value is a good indicator that it this class is very application specific and does more than one job, and therefore harder to test, reuse and maintain.